Sweet Kisses: Commercial performance

-Initially, the album debuted at number sixty-five on the US Billboard 200, selling 65,000 copies in its first week, significantly lower than expected by Columbia Records, as the first single from the album was a hit, peaking at #3 on the Billboard Hot 100.
-The following week, Sweet Kisses had dropped to number seventy, and continuing down the following weeks.
+Initially, Sweet Kisses debuted at number sixty-five on the US Billboard 200, selling 65,000 copies in its first week, significantly lower than expected by Columbia Records, as the first single from the album was a hit, peaking at #3 on the Billboard Hot 100.
+The following week, the album had dropped to number seventy, and continuing down the following weeks.
 To boost record sales, the label released the second single "Where You Are", but could not reach the success of its predecessor "I Wanna Love You Forever".
 While Sweet Kisses was kept in the top sixty for several weeks, the label decided to make one last attempt to launch the third single from the album.
-"I Think I'm in Love With You" was released in May 2000, instantly became a hit on radio stations that helped to rise from posts and the album reached the peak of twenty-five in August 2000.
+"I Think I'm in Love with You" was released in May 2000, instantly became a hit on radio stations that helped to rise from posts and the album reached the peak of twenty-five in August 2000.
 In total, the album stayed on the chart for sixty-two weeks.
 The album was certified 2× Platinum by the RIAA.
 As of February 2009, the album has sold 1.9 million copies in the United States.
 In territories outside of the United States, the album had a similar chart effect.
 In Canada, Sweet Kisses peaked at number thirty-four on the Canadian Albums Chart.
 The album stayed on the chart for 37 weeks.
 Later it was certified Platinum by the Canadian Recording Industry Association (CRIA; now Music Canada).

 In Europe, the album performed better on the charts, peaking at number four in Norway and was certified Gold for sales 15,000 copies in that territory. and number five in Switzerland and remains Simpson's only top five album in that territory.
 It also peaked at number fifty-five in Sweden.
 In Japan, the album debuted at number sixteen on the Oricon albums chart, making it her only album to date to chart within the top twenty in Japan.
 In the United Kingdom, where the singles were met with a great commercial performance, the album debuted at number thirty-six.
 This makes Sweet Kisses Simpson's highest-charting album in the United Kingdom, tied with her third studio album In This Skin (2003).
 In Australia, the album debuted at number fifty-two, surprising the label as the album had spawned two top ten hits in the country.
 In total, Sweet Kisses has sold four million copies worldwide.